-Thorough and skillful research can give you the best possible opportunity to claim a breed which works best, not only for you but for the animal you select as well.
+Thorough and skillful research can give you the best possible opportunity to claim a breed that works best, not only for you but for the animal you select as well.

 Stay far away from the dreaded impulse purchase when getting a new canine, as it can most certainly lead to unhappy and undesirable future consequences.

-The following is relevant and very useful information which should be absorbed prior to considering the purchase of a Cojack puppy dog.
+The following is relevant and very useful information that should be absorbed before considering the purchase of a Cojack puppy dog.

 What Price are Cojack Puppies?